Skip to content

 EAS Build Queues

-At any given time, there is a fixed maximum capacity for number of concurrent builds on EAS Build.
+At any given time, there is a fixed maximum capacity for the number of concurrent builds on EAS Build.
 The number of build requests at times will exceed the capacity, and so it is necessary to put build requests into queues.

-Alternatives to waiting in free tier queue
+Alternatives to waiting in low-priority queue

 Frequently asked questions